codebynitinsharma/ImageInsight/README.md

 ## Dataset
 We used the MS Coco - 2017 dataset for training and evaluation.
-It contains a large collection of images (around 6 hundeed thousand) along with corresponding captions.
+It contains a large collection of images (around 6 hundred thousand) and corresponding captions.

 ## Model Architecture
 We employ a Transformer model for image captioning.
-The model consists of three main parts: A pretrained CNN (inceptionv3 is used for this project) for image extraction, the Transformer Encoder for processing the image features and the caption embeddings, and a Transformer Decoder for generating the output captions.
+The model consists of three main parts: A pre-trained CNN (inceptionv3 is used for this project) for image extraction, the Transformer Encoder for processing the image features and the caption embeddings, and a Transformer Decoder for generating the output captions.